 - Foods in brine (pickles, olives, sauerkraut, feta cheese)

 - Seasoned salt, meat tenderizer, MSG, soy sauce, barbeque sauce

 Calcium (cal-see-um) helps with lung function, muscle contraction and blood clotting.
 Calcium also plays an important role in keeping your bones strong, helping the immune system, and transporting nerve impulses.

+Many people with COPD take corticosteroid (kort-tee-coe-stair-royd) drugs.
+These drugs can speed up the loss of calcium in both men and women.
 Osteoporosis (ah-stee-oh-pah-row-sis), a condition of weak bones, can occur.
-Talk with your healthcare provider about the risk of osteoporosis.
+Talk with your health care provider about the risk of osteoporosis.

 Magnesium (mag-knee-zee-um) is the “fuel” that makes muscles work.
 It is also an important mineral that is involved in blood clotting, muscle contraction, and protein production.
 A low level of magnesium weakens the muscles, including the breathing muscles.